Skip to Content

 Moving to Motor City?
 Here Are 11 Things To Know About Living In Detroit

-Whether you’re moving to Detroit for work, or other reasons are bringing you to the Motor City, there are a few things you need to know about this often misunderstood city before you take the plunge of living in Detroit.
+Whether you’re moving to Detroit for work or other reasons are bringing you to the Motor City, there are a few things you need to know about this often misunderstood city before you take the plunge into living in Detroit.
 As anyone in the city can tell you, Detroit is a unique place — and it’s not for everyone.
 Bright sparks of invention and lingering shadows of disappointment paint the history of this iconic metropolis, and both have left their mark on the city.

 That said, folks not from Detroit often give it an undeserved bad rep (though any gripes about the roads, schools, and public transit are fair game), but you’ll be hard-pressed to find a major city with such heart and close-knit community spirit.